ToneyPK/carExpense/README.md

 CarExpense is an application built to help its users keep track of spending their money on maintaining the cars they own.

-// Note: Please use pictures smaller than 1MB in size.
+// Note: Please use pictures less than 1MB in size.

 Live Application on Heroku: https://car-expense.herokuapp.com/